iamcheyan/MobileTransfer/README.md

 This app was previously designed to be a paid app, but we are unable to provide reliable service on application backup/restore, and we have stopped developing or maintaining this app.
 We are open-sourcing this project to let the community continue the development.

+## Activation

+To use this app, enter any email address and license key during the activation prompt.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.